casper-ecosystem/cep-85/docs/using-casper-client.md

 ## Checking the URI for a Token

-The following command will invoke the `uri` entry point of your instance of CEP-85, returning the associated URI for the provided token ID.
+The following command will invoke the `uri` entrypoint of your instance of CEP-85, returning the associated URI for the provided token ID.

 ```json